ni/nimble/packages/nimble-components/src/rich-text/specs/README.md

     1. This event will fired for every input in the content of the editor, including text inputs, text formatting changes, and text removals.
     2. This event will not fire when there are no changes made to the content of the editor.
 For example, all mouse events, selecting the texts, state changes, etc,
+-   `mention-update`: This can be achieved through Tiptap's `onUpdate()` and `onStart()` methods in `render` function in [suggestion](https://tiptap.dev/api/utilities/suggestion#render) configurations.

+    This event fires with the `eventData` containing the current text that is added after the `@` character.

+    This event will fire when
+    1. User adds the character (say `@`) into the editor that triggers the mention popup
+    2. User adds or removes a text after adding the mention character into the editor
+    3. User moves the cursor between the texts that is added after the mention character

+    This event will not fire when
+    1. User moves the cursor away from the mention node when the popup is opened
+    2. User selects an option from the dropdown list

 _CSS Classes and CSS Custom Properties that affect the component_